juito/hyper/README.md

 ### DVM client side
 * ./dvmcli info
-* ./dvmcli create (This command will create a new container of "hello-world")
+* ./dvmcli create tomcat:latest (This command will create a new container of "tomcat:latest")